 As Jesus made His way through the throngs of people surrounding Him, He suddenly stopped and asked, “Who is the one who touched Me?”

 Although it seemed obvious, His disciples answered that the crowds were pressing upon Him.
 But Jesus insisted, “Someone touched Me.”
-He knew a particular someone had touched Him, because at that moment, divine power had gone out of Him.
+He was certain a particular person had touched Him, because at that moment, divine power had gone out of Him.

 A woman stepped out of the crowd and confessed to Jesus that she had deliberately touched Him, and something wonderful had happened to her.

-This woman is a picture of all of us.
-We’re afflicted with a disease that inevitably issues in eternal death—the inward disease of sin.
-How much suffering and damage the sickness of sin has caused us!
+This story in the Bible portrays our real condition.
+We’re afflicted with a disease that inevitably issues in eternal death: the inward disease of sin.
+How much suffering and damage this sickness has caused us!
 Try as we might, we can’t get rid of it.
-Just like the woman in the story, the many “physicians” we resort to of philosophy, self-help programs, or any method we resort to are ineffectual.
-Nothing can cure us.
-Instead, our frail and limited life is draining away.
-One day it will run out completely.
-We need the healing of Jesus and His life to save us.
+Just like the woman in the story, the many “physicians” we resort to of philosophy, self-help programs, and other methods are ineffectual.
+We need Jesus to heal and save us.

 In order to save us, God Himself became an approachable—even touchable—man, Jesus Christ.
-Jesus came to be among us who are sick with sin.
-As a sinless man, He died on the cross for our sins.
-The Bible says He bore our sins on the tree, “in order that we, having died to sins, might live to righteousness; by whose bruise you were healed.”
-Only Jesus’ redeeming death can heal us of our affliction of sin.
+Jesus came to live among those sick with sin.
+Then He, the sinless One, died on the cross for our sins.
+The Bible says that Jesus’ redeeming death heals us of our affliction of sin.

 Jesus also resurrected from the dead and became the life-giving Spirit to give us eternal life.
-The Lord Jesus is available here and now.
-We can touch Him to receive His redemption and His unlimited, death-conquering life.
+The Lord Jesus is available here and now, able to enter into and live in anyone who repents and believes in Him.

-Merely hearing about Jesus or being in the crowd milling around Him won’t save us.
-Like the woman, we must come to Him in faith and touch Him, believing in all He did for us.
-He will heal us and impart His eternal life into you.
+But merely hearing about Jesus or being in the crowd milling around Him won’t save you.
+Like the woman, you must come to Jesus in faith, believing in all He did for you.
+Your sins will be forgiven, and He will impart His eternal life into you.
 You can touch Him in faith right now by praying this simple prayer:

 “Lord Jesus, I need You.
-I am a sinner.
+I’m a sinner.
 I believe in all You did for me on the cross.
-Thank You for dying for me to heal me.
-Save me now.
-I receive You as my Savior and my life.
-Come into me and heal me, and give me Your eternal life.
+Thank You for dying for me to heal me of my sins.
+I receive You as my Savior.
+Come into me and give me Your eternal life.
 Amen.”

 Subscribe to receive helpful posts on the Christian life and the Bible.